This page tells you about mouth care if you have cancer. You can find information about

-Your doctor or specialist nurse may give you one or more mouthwashes to use every 4 hours while you are having treatment.
+Your doctor or specialist nurse may give you one or more alcohol free mouthwashes to use every 4 hours while you are having treatment.
 This is mainly to help stop infection.
 You may have anti fungal lozenges, drops or mouthwashes too.
 It is important that you try to remember to use these as prescribed.

 If you have a very sore mouth, your doctor may give you a mouthwash that contains local anaesthetic.
 You use it several times a day.
 Ask your doctor about it if you think it might help you.
 You can also have painkillers.
 Some people have morphine drips (infusions) because their mouths are so sore, so do let your doctor or nurse know if your mouth is painful.

 Dentists recommend flossing for keeping your mouth fresh and clean.
 But it can damage the gums.